Glivenko-Cantelli classes and NIP formulas

 (iii) is Proposition~2.14(iv) in \cite{K-Baire}.

 (iv): First, notice that $(g_n')$ converges to a Baire-1 function, denoted by $g$.
 This is a well known result in functional analysis, due to Rosenthal \cite{Ros}.
 Suppose, for a contradiction, that $g$ is not Baire-1/2.
 Equivalently, suppose that the limit $f$ of $(\mu[[\phi({\bf a}_n',y)]])$ is not Baire-1/2.
-So, by the equivalence (1)~$\Leftrightarrow$~(5) of Proposition~2.3 of \cite{HOR}, there are $r<s$ such that the ordinal index $\alpha(f;r,s)$ is infinite; equivalently, for all natural numbers $m$, $K_m(f;r,s)\neq\emptyset$.
-(See \cite[page~7]{HOR} for the definitions of $K_m$ and $\alpha$.)
-By Lemma~3.1 in \cite{HOR}, for all $m$ there are $r<r'<s'<s$ and a subsequence $(\mu[[\phi({\bf a}_{j_i},y)]]:i<\omega)$ so that